History, tourist information, and nearby accommodation

 The area prospered as a centre for English and Welsh wool merchants to meet and trade.
 Over the centuries Pembridge has shrunk to about half its medieval size, but the markets continue, based around the early 16th century Market Hall in the centre of the village.

-I had the pleasure of visiting Pembridge a few years back and found it a delightful place, well worth its reputation as a picture-postcard village, with a wealth of historic interest.
+I have had the pleasure of visiting Pembridge several times and found it a delightful place, well worth its reputation as a picture-postcard village, with a wealth of historic interest.

 Address: Pembridge, Herefordshire, England